About Our Studio

 The Studio Space

 Yes, you can practice yoga anywhere really – those with continuous practice can find there space anywhere, and today, even those with no experience have access to many avenues to learn about the practice outside of the studio.
 Never the less there is a special element about learning and practicing with others and creating “union” via community as is done in a studio.
 This is often referred to as “Satsang” in the east.
 We wanted to create an environment where such community as well as individual “union” can blossom most comfortably.
-We feel Good Vibes will provide the elements needed for such an environment of people coming together, take a break from egos and personal aesthetics, honoring themselves, and have a great time doing it.
+We feel Good Vibes will provide the elements needed for such an environment of people coming together, take a break from egos and personal aesthetics, honoring & working on themselves, and have a great time doing it.
 Good Vibes space was designed with our practitioners comfort and convenience in mind, where one can truly get a balance of community as well as space where needed.
 We also kept nature & spiritual elements in mind in setting the mood or theme of each part of the studio.
 Our entrance/Kombucha bar area is open, illuminated, and has a pure vibrant setting where practitioners can have great conversation & replenish their bodies.
 Maybe here beginning to forget the stresses and anxieties we often carry with us from the outside.
 Once entering our practice area, “the zen den”, the mood becomes calm, quiet, and cool.
 Here is where the mind begins to silence and practitioners’ can begin to prepare before a practice or reestablish awareness after a practice.
 Amenities to clean, change, and refresh are present in this area, including private showers/change rooms, storage, and bathrooms.
 Then there’s our yoga room, or as we call it the “Satsang” room, where the vibe can always vary but where the colors vibrant to symbolize the light and “fire” that we recognize in each other when we say “Namaste”.
 We use Infrared heat for our hot classes.
-Cork blocks (which we find to be sturdiest), mat cleaners, meditation cushions, blankets, and straps are available for practitioners to use in practice when applicable.
+Mat cleaners, cork blocks (which we find to be sturdiest) and straps are available for practitioners to use in any practice.
+Meditation cushions, Blankets, & bolsters are provided in restorative, non-heated practices.

 We use indoor infrared heaters in our studio, which unlike forced air or heat fans, provide a natural even feeling heat that is most comfortable to practice in.
 It heats objects, like your body, not the air and doesn’t blow particles and dust around like other heating mechanisms can.
 They do not emit UV rays like the sun, but they do provide the same comfortable, sun-like warmth.
 Thus a session under our infrared panels will provide a comfortable practice contributing towards the maximum level of performance while leaving you feeling cleansed and refreshed.
 It is also said that infrared heat plays an additional role in detoxification, pain relief, oxygenate organs, and possibly lower blood pressure.
 They allow us to keep more consistent control of our room temperature as well as are more efficient way of heating our space, hence better for the environment as well.